Education in The New Age

 a soul am I, soaring on wings to the heights.

-The double working of the mind is the perfect method of Occult meditation.
-When the pupil becomes aware of his plan as part of the whole plan for humanity’s evolution, he is prepared to participate in Occult creation and perfect service to humankind.
+The double working of the mind is the perfect method for Occult meditation.
+When the student becomes aware of his plan as part of the whole plan for humanity’s evolution, he is prepared to participate in Occult creation and perfect service to humankind.

 Service (Occult creation)